skottchen/TerpScheduleSync/README.md

 Distributed under the MIT License.
 See `License.txt` for more information.

 ## Contact
-Send me an email at schen78997@gmail.com or testudodev1@gmail.com
+Send me an email at testudodev1@gmail.com